Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Theory

-In both of the above cases, the overtone nutation does not take place for $\beta=0$.
-However, $\beta=0$ is the least populated orientation of the Euler angle $\beta$ because of the weight factor given by $\sin\beta$, so that the zero nutation frequency arising from $\beta=0$ would have little effect on the EPR and triplet-DNP experiments.
-For the most populated orientation, $\beta=\pi/2$, $\omega_{\mathrm{nut},\perp}$ vanishes but $\omega_{\mathrm{nut},\parallel}$ does not.
+In both of the above cases, the overtone nutation does not occur for $\beta=0$.
+However, $\beta=0$ is the least populated orientation of the Euler angle $\beta$ due to the weight factor given by $\sin\beta$, so that the zero nutation frequency arising from $\beta=0$ would have little effect on the EPR and triplet-DNP experiments.
+For the most populated orientation, $\beta=\pi/2$, $\omega_{\mathrm{nut},\perp}$ vanishes, but $\omega_{\mathrm{nut},\parallel}$ does not.
 Thus, experiments with $\bm{B}_{1} \parallel \bm{B}_{0}$ can complement inefficient nutation with $\bm{B}_{1} \perp \bm{B}_{0}$.
 The price to pay would be that a special, non-conventional arrangement of the microwave resonator is required which may not be straightforwardly feasible in the conventional equipment.